wso2/carbon-kernel/launcher/README.md

     #carbon.server.listeners=

-The properties in the `launch.properties` file are explained below.
+The properties in the `launch.properties` file are explained below:

 * `carbon.osgi.repository=file\:osgi`: The location of the OSGi repository for Carbon kernel.
 * `carbon.osgi.framework=file\:plugins/org.eclipse.osgi_3.10.2.v20150203-1939.jar`: This property specifies the OSGi framework  implementation bundle, which starts during the Carbon server startup.